Many issues can prevent quality dog sleep overnight. That may be a surprise since most dogs sleep 12 to 14 hours per day.

-But some dogs have trouble sleeping all night.
+But some dogs, especially ones with health issues, have trouble sleeping all night.

-Puppies, overweight dogs and senior dogs all can struggle with dog sleep.
+Puppies, overweight dogs, and senior dogs all can experience poor sleep.
+Sleep problems include:

 - Puppies are used to being comforted at night by their littermates and mother, but now they are alone and may have trouble settling down at night to sleep.

 - Overweight dogs can be prone to sleep apnea, a condition where they stop breathing while they sleep.
-That can cause the dog to wake in a panic and because it is a serious condition, you should check with your veterinarian.
+That can cause the dog to wake in a panic in the middle of the night, and because it is a severe condition, you should check with your veterinarian.

-- Bladder control for puppies and senior dogs sometimes makes it impossible to sleep through the night without a “pit stop.”
+- Bladder control for puppies and senior dogs sometimes makes it impossible to sleep through the night without a “pit stop” and causes them to wake up too early or in the middle of the night.

 - Fleas or skin conditions that cause never-ending itching also can keep any dog awake.
 But giving your dog CBD for pets can soothe the itch and help your pup sleep through the night.

-Even normally healthy adult dogs may occasionally experience insomnia, but that should rarely happen.
+Even ordinarily healthy adult dogs may occasionally experience insomnia, but that should rarely happen.

 The most common cause of canine insomnia is pent-up energy and inadequate exercise.